Kakuei Tanaka: Political philosophy, ideology and views

 Tankara supported a business-backed capitalist oriented party.
 He advocated for a classical free-enterprises system with a welfare state and regulation of the national economy.
-He also embraced something which is called Pragmatic Conservatism and also High-Modernism which is seen as populist and technocratic.
+His economics were later described as "Neither Keynesian nor Milton Friedmanian but Schumpeterian".
+While not Keynesian, his government was public-oriented and supported a bigger welfare state, which can be seen in his support of public spending or the free medical care for the elderly.
+He also embraced "pragmatic conservatism", as well as "high-modernism", which is seen as populist and technocratic.